shitcodebykaushik/data_structure/src/DSA.md

  1 stand for the true .
  0 stand for the false.
  In programming when you use the term `inclusive` it simply means you are considiring the start and end point of the range .
+ Statically generated means that code or data  which is generated at the compile time rather then runtime.

  # Bit-wise operator
  The opeartor that works at the bit level is bit wise opearator.